merantix-momentum/squirrel-core/docs/advanced/iterstream.rst

-This functionality is provided through the :py:class:`Composable` class, which forms the base class for most classes in IterStream.
+This functionality is provided through the :py:class:`Composable` class, which forms the base class for all classes in IterStream.

 .. code-block:: python